 Permissions inheritance in SharePoint

 While SharePoint allows considerable customization of site permissions, including changing inheritance, we highly recommend not breaking inheritance.
-Use the built-in SharePoint groups for communication sites and manage team site permissions through the associated Microsoft 365.
+Use the built-in SharePoint groups for communication sites and manage team site permissions through the associated Microsoft 365 group.
 Use sharing links to share individual files and folders with people outside the site.
 This allows for much easier administration.
 For information about managing permissions in the SharePoint modern experience,see Sharing and permissions in the SharePoint modern experience.

 What is permissions inheritance?